JetBrains/teamcity-documentation/topics/getting-started-with-php.md

 We'll start by creating a new project and build configuration in TeamCity.
 The build number for this new build configuration will be `1.7.6.{0}` since PHPExcel is currently in the `1.7.6.x` version range.

-PHPExcel comes with a build script that creates build artifacts under the `build/release/*` folder, which means we can already add that path as the artifact path TeamCity monitors.
+PHPExcel comes with a build script that creates build artifacts under the `build/release/*` directory, which means we can already add that path as the artifact path TeamCity monitors.

 <img src="create-configuration.png" width="700"/>